 Standards are important, but they don’t fit everywhere.
 Here’s how to use them sparingly.

 [Amir Zmora usually gets pissed on some of the things I write – usually when he tries fuzing things like WebRTC into the realm of existing products.
-Here’s what he had to say about the need for standards, as part of my WebRTC post series]
+Here’s what he had to say about the need for standards]

 Standards build roadblocks to innovation and emergence of new technology trends simply because they require many parties to agree on things, and there are so many things they need to agree on when it comes to VoIP: signaling for connecting and managing the session, authenticating the user, securing the media, deciding what type of media (codec) to use, allocating bandwidth for the call, QoS and the list goes on.

 Tsahi touched this topic in his post The Death of Signaling as we Know it.
 For a new WebRTC service or island created there is no real value in following the signaling standard.
 You just need to see what’s in it that brings value for your service and play around with it, change it, add your secret sauce to it or just forget about it all together, go for the extreme scenario of simply sending an HTTP request to the server indicating you want to start a WebRTC session and get done with it.

 In WebRTC, standards have a different purpose and need.
 There are 2 areas where standards do matter for WebRTC:

 - Connecting with the world as it is today

 WebRTC MUST be common among all browsers.
 There is a reason why WebRTC is being discussed in standard bodies.
 If we want a Web application to run across all browsers the following items must be common to all: